ye-spencer/24-Game-Solver/README.md

    - Calculate the optimal solution
    - Execute the moves to solve the puzzle

-5. To stop the bot, use a keyboard shortcut (e.g., Windows + I) to intentionally crash the system
+5. To stop the bot, slam the mouse into a corner of the screen to trigger PyAutoGUI's built-in fail-safe, or terminate the process from the terminal

 > **⚠️ Important**: The bot requires supervision.
-Coffee breaks appear randomly and must be clicked manually to prevent crashes.
+The site's "coffee break" prompts appear randomly and must be dismissed manually to keep the bot running.

 ## Demo